 Manchin is proclaiming himself an implacable fan of the filibuster, a position shared by fellow centrist Sen. Kyrsten Sinema of Arizona.
 Shortly after Election Day, Manchin took the opportunity to tour the media circuit and trumpet that he would defend the filibuster in this two-year Congress.

-The former governor of West Virginia who first won his Senate seat in 2010, Manchin holds up to $5 million in non-public stock in a family coal business, with up to $1 million in dividends, even as he is set to take the gavel of the Senate Energy and Natural Resources Committee.
+The former governor of West Virginia who first won his Senate seat in 2010, Manchin holds up to $5 million in non-public stock in a family coal business, with up to $1 million in dividends over 2019-2020, even as he is set to take the gavel of the Senate Energy and Natural Resources Committee.
 As a politician who once shot a climate bill with a rifle in a campaign ad, it’s safe to say he’s not too keen for the Senate to hold a majority vote on climate legislation that would transition the country to renewable energy.

 “I will not vote to bust the filibuster under any condition, on anything that you can think of,” Manchin told the Washington Post.
 “If you can’t sit down and work with your colleagues on the other side and find a pathway forward, then you shouldn’t be in the Senate.”